commitech/emaildocs/docs/mail.md

 # Setting up in mail client

-It is hard to configure, but once you finished configure the email on your mail client, you will receive a push notification everytime you receive an email.
+Other alternative to send/receive to/from your personal email address it to set the @nussucommit.com email address to your email client (whether it is in your phone, or your PC).
+It is quite hard to configure, but once you finished configure the email on your mail client, you will receive a push notification everytime you receive an email.
 Therefore, you don't have to check your email manually.
+You can also send an email from the email client.

 ## iOS Mail settings